mcellteam/cellblender_tutorials/index.rst

 Much of the theory will be skipped over, as it's available elsewhere_.
 For a more detailed explanation of any given topic, please see the `quick reference guide`_.

-The completed project files for the tutorial can be downloaded here_.
+The completed project files for sections 1-13 can be downloaded here_.
 You will generate these same files simply by following along with the tutorial, but they are provided here in case you need them for any reason.

 .. _elsewhere: https://www.mcell.psc.edu/publications.html